Creative Ways to Write a Thank-You Note for Donations

 Learn how top nonprofits use Classy to power their fundraising.

-It goes without saying that donors play the biggest role in your nonprofit’s success and sustainability.
+It goes without saying that donors play the most significant role in your nonprofit’s success and sustainability.
 But do your donors understand how much you appreciate them?
 Don’t just assume they do—make sure they hear it from you directly.

 3 Key Reasons to Thank Your Donors

 The key to effective donor stewardship is ensuring each supporter finds value in their relationship with your nonprofit organization.
-Proving that you care about each donor on a personal level can help build a stronger sense of trust and connection.
+Proving you care about each donor can help build stronger trust and connection.

-Reciprocate the support they’re offering you by consistently checking in with them.
-This not only improves their rapport with your team but also strengthens their tie to your timely goals and long-term mission.
+So reciprocate the support they offer you by consistently checking in with them.
+This improves their rapport with your team and strengthens their tie to your timely goals and long-term mission.

-The more often you’re able to communicate with your donors, the more visible you are to them.
-Once you have been fully prefaced on how to practice gratitude fundraising, you will begin to realize that thanking donors early and often gives you the opportunity to remain at the forefront of their minds.
+The more often you communicate with your donors, the more visible you are to them.
+Once you entirely focus on practicing gratitude fundraising, you’ll realize that thanking donors early often keeps you at the forefront of their minds.
 The consistency of your gratitude helps remind your donors that they still care about your cause.

 This type of communication is also a universally positive one.
 Rather than just another donation appeal, your appreciation showcases the importance of every supporter’s role in fulfilling your mission.

-What’s rewarded gets repeated, so reward your supporters with sincere gratitude to ensure they keep coming back.
+What you reward gets repeated, so reward your supporters with sincere gratitude to ensure they return.

 “Nonprofits who raise a lot of money get really good at thanking and reporting,” said fundraising expert Otis Fulton in a recent conversation about the psychology of giving.
 “They thank people a lot.
 But too many organizations neglect these two steps.”